oliviergimenez/appendix_capturerecapture_review/README.md

-# A review of the past decade of capture-recapture
+# A review of the capture-recapture literature

-This repository contains the appendix, data and codes for a paper submitted to be submitted to (Frontiers in) Ecology and Evolution on reviewing the past decade of research in capture-recapture.
+This repository contains the data and codes for a review on the capture-recapture literature.

-The appendix `recap_analyses.html.zip` is a zipped html file: download the zip file, unzip it and open the file with your favorite internet browser (e.g. Firefox, Safari or Internet Explorer).

-The `R` code to reproduce this appendix is in `recap_analyses.Rmd`; you will need the `data` and `figs` folders to run it, just download or clone the repo.
+The `R` code to reproduce this appendix is in `recap_analyses.Rmd`, you will need the `data` and `figs` folders to run it, just download or clone the repo.

-Olivier Gimenez, April 2020.